The geometry of antisymplectic involutions, II: The special fiber

 \section{The special fiber}

 In this section we study the Donaldson--Uhlenbeck--Yau compactification for rank-2 torsion-free sheaves, both in the case of a very general K3 surface $S$ of genus~2 and in the case of the projective plane.
 The main result (Theorem~\ref{thm:embedding}) is that the pull-back morphism induces a closed embedding of the appropriate moduli spaces.
-To prove this we give a moduli-theoretical description of the two moduli spaces in terms of Bridgeland moduli spaces of semistable complexes (respectively, in Section~\ref{subsec:DUYK3} and Section~\ref{subsec:DUYP2}); this allows us to give a local analytic description of the singularities of these moduli space.
-We also describe the involution induced on the moduli space by the covering involution on the K3 surface.
+To prove this we give a moduli-theoretic description of the two moduli spaces in terms of Bridgeland moduli spaces of semistable complexes (respectively, in Section~\ref{subsec:DUYK3} and Section~\ref{subsec:DUYP2}); this allows us to give a local analytic description of the singularities of these moduli spaces.